httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 "Lax-allowing-unsafe" is not a distinct value of the `SameSite` attribute.
 Rather, user agents MAY apply "Lax-allowing-unsafe" enforcement only to cookies that did not explicitly specify a `SameSite` attribute (i.e., those whose same-site-flag was set to "Default" by default).
-If a user agent applies "Lax-allowing-unsafe" enforcement, the user agent SHOULD restrict "Lax-allowing-unsafe" enforcement to cookies whose age is less than a duration of the user agent’s choosing (2 minutes seems reasonable).
+To limit the scope of this compatibility mode, user agents which apply "Lax-allowing-unsafe" enforcement SHOULD restrict the enforcement to cookies which were created recently.
+Deployment experience has shown a cookie age of 2 minutes or less to be a reasonable limit.

 If the user agent uses "Lax-allowing-unsafe" enforcement, it MUST apply the following modification to the retrieval algorithm defined in